Crypto-TII/FANNG-MPC/installation/installation-guide.md

 ```

 Invoke `nix-shell` to get a fully ready development environment with all libraries installed.
 This will automatically
 download all the dependencies and tools you need.
+As in `SCALE-MAMBA` the only thing you need to do is to:

+- Create a `CONFIG.mine`.

+- Erase the `OSSL` variable and set `ROOT = ..`.

-After you have compiled the system you can compile a program in
+After you have compiled the system, and setup your Secret Sharing scheme, you can compile a program in
-the `Programs` directory by invoking
+the `Programs` directory by invoking:

 ```
-./compile.sh Programs/test_fix_array
+./compile.sh Programs/tutorial
 ```